-Conservation in Antarctica - Protecting the Environment
+Protecting the Antarctic Environment

-Antarctica is unique as it is an isolated landmass with no permanent human settlements surrounded by a wide, cold and stormy ocean.
+Antarctica is unique as it is an isolated landmass with no indigenous peoples and permanent human settlements surrounded by a wide, cold and stormy ocean.
 There are few people who can perceive the benefits of Antarctica who also have clear opinions based on personal experience of the continent.
 The whole of mankind benefits from this isolated continent and its ecosystems that few will ever visit personally.
 It is a global resource both practically and spiritually that must be managed for the benefit of all.

 Why Protect Antarctica?